top of page

 Low Risk ≠ No Risk

-Black mothers die at 3.5 times the rate of white mothers; Native American/Alaskan Indian at 2.5 times.
-Hispanic maternal mortality rates have grown at +24% over the past two years.
+Maternal mortality in the US remains the highest in the developed world and health inequity remains stubbornly high.
+Black mothers die at 3X the rate of white women.
 If the care team is not vigilant in detecting and treating a hemorrhage, valuable time is lost.

 % of Pregnancy Related Deaths Day of Delivery (US)